What's in the course...

 Enabling Nihilism?

-An interesting double-edged nuance of Nootropics like Eleuthero; to keep in mind is that smart drugs can be potent enablers of Nihilism - something that goes hand in hand with Anhedonia.
+An interesting double-edged nuance of Nootropics like Eleuthero to keep in mind is that smart drugs can be potent enablers of Nihilism - something that goes hand in hand with Anhedonia.
 According to the Internet Encyclopedia of Philosophy:

 Nihilism is the belief that all values are baseless and that nothing can be known or communicated.
 It is often associated with extreme pessimism and a radical skepticism that condemns existence.
 A true nihilist would believe in nothing, have no loyalties, and no purpose other than, perhaps, an impulse to destroy.

 In this digital age of limitless content, it's really easy to flirt with Nihilism perpetually.
-For example; I recently went on a bit of a binge of watching these enthralling documentaries about ISIS and the European migrant crisis, which drew me down a morbid and deep rabbit hole.
-As I watched documentary after documentary about these extreme ideologies growing in the world I grew increasingly Nihilistic.
+For example, I recently went on a bit of a binge of watching these enthralling documentaries about ISIS and the European migrant crisis, which drew me down a morbid and deep rabbit hole.
+As I watched documentary after documentary about these extreme ideologies growing in the world, I grew increasingly Nihilistic.

 I think the antidotes to Nihilism are to either turn off the negative content, change the channel, or get out there and try to improve the world; not doing either of those things is a great way to die a little on the inside.
-Passive information consumption and inaction is not a healthy combination.
+Passive information consumption and inaction are not a healthy combination.

-Nootropics are kind of a way of cheating this, they are a way of artificially maintaining a good mood.
-While I was binging on negative documentaries, I knew I should stop watching but I found myself using the excuse that "I'll just use some Nootropics to stay in a good mood while I'm indulging my Nihilism."
+Nootropics are kind of a way of cheating this; they are a way of artificially maintaining a good mood.
+While I was binging on negative documentaries, I knew I should stop watching, but I found myself using the excuse: I'll just use some Nootropics to stay in a good mood while I'm indulging my Nihilism.

 Tonifies all Three Treasures